Call us for a complimentary consultation at 954-356-0450

 Chapter 11 is available to both individuals and businesses.
-Due to the higher filing fees ($1,717.00), reporting requirements and legal fees involved in a Chapter 11, it is not frequently used by individuals.
-However, for those individuals with debts in excess of $1,000,000.00 it may provide an opportunity to reorganize that may not be available in Chapter 13.
+It can provide a lifeline for small businesses.
+For those individuals with debts in excess of $1,000,000.00 it may provide an opportunity to reorganize that may not be available in Chapter 13.
 For a small business a Chapter 11 bankruptcy filing allows the business to reorganize its debts and make arrangements to pay all or a portion of the debts while obtaining protection from creditors.
 A small business Chapter 11 also may be used to sell the business as a going concern.
 Our office has filed numerous Chapter 11 cases in Broward County and throughout South Florida.

 A small business can invoke the protection of Chapter 11 to hold collection actions and levies at bay while developing a plan of reorganization.
 If your business has suffered a temporary setback a Chapter 11 may give you the time you need to get caught up on bills.
 It also provides a forum to negotiate with all creditors in a setting favorable to the business.
 Chapter 11 can also be used to liquidate a small business in an orderly fashion.
 Call us if you would like an assessment of whether a Chapter 11 can help your business.
 We work hard for our clients to find the right solution for any business situation.
 David Langley has been practicing in the Fort Lauderdale area for over 31 years and can assist you with your financial problems.